Muhomorik/csharp-ddd-ai-project-creator/onboarding_guide.md

 - [ ] Application references Domain only
 - [ ] Infrastructure references Domain only
 - [ ] Domain has no project references
+- [ ] Each test project references only its corresponding tested project

 ### Project-Specific Validations